 - Open Settings—General—Auto-Lock.
 Select the lowest value—either 1 minute on iPhone or 2 minutes on iPad.

 - It is also possible to disable the cool parallax effect, which when your battery is running low may not seem so cool.

 - Open Settings—General—Accessibility—Reduce Motion—ON.

 Once you are outdoor, your iOS device may be constantly switching from 3G to LTE or even to Edge.
 By controlling mobile data usage you can drastically improve the battery life of your device.
 Follow these tips:

 It is also possible to stop apps from using mobile data to download updates.
-To do this open Settings—iTunes and App Store—Use Mobile Data—Set it to OFF.
+To do this open setting—iTunes and App Store—Use Mobile Data—Set it to OFF.

-The GPS of your device is another factor that contributes for fast draining of your device battery life.
+The GPS of your device is another factor that contributes to the fast draining of your device battery life.
 Most of the apps want to access your location and because of this, your battery is constantly wasted. iOS 8 comes with some new location options which can help you extend battery life.
-Follow the tips bellow:
+Follow the tips below:

 If you want to stop apps from using your location, open Settings—Privacy—Location Services—Turn Services off.

 If this option is not available for you, then scroll down to the list of apps. iOS 7 has allowed for users to either allow or block location access while in iOS 8.
 You can choose to let apps access your location only when you are using them.